Earned Income Credit | Meaning and Definition

 What is EIC?

 EIC stands for Earned Income Credit, and it is a tax credit for low-to-moderate income working individuals and families, which could reduce your tax burden.
-It can lower the amount of tax owed and may increase the tax refund for eligible individuals and families.

 You can check for eligibility by looking at your income, dependents, and filing status, or refer to various official tax calculators and eligibility tools prepared by the tax authority or tax software.